HSBC - How Simple Became Complicated, and costly

-Gulliver said in a statement after Tuesday's fine: "The HSBC of today is a fundamentally different organization from the one that made those mistakes."
+Gulliver said in a statement after Tuesday's fine: "The HSBC of today is a fundamentally different organisation from the one that made those mistakes."

 Cormac Leech, banks analyst for Liberum Capital, said he thought HSBC had done enough to assure investors that it had dealt with its regulatory issues, pointing to its commitments to spend more on processes and better monitoring initiatives.

-Compliance costs in North America increased by about $200 million in the first nine months of this year, and a review of customer files will cost about $700 million in the next five years.
+Compliance costs in North America increased by about $200 million (123 million pounds) in the first nine months of this year, and a review of customer files will cost about $700 million in the next five years.
 Gulliver has recruited senior former U.S. compliance experts to lead its efforts.

 His attempts to streamline the bank and improve compliance is part of a wider three-year turnaround effort that has seen him sell dozens of businesses and target $3.5 billion in annual cost cuts.
 He is coming to the end of the second year.

 "More could be done (to speed up change), but I think a lot has been done.
 HSBC was probably more at the incompetent rather than immoral end of the spectrum," said one of the bank's biggest 25 investors, who asked not to be named.